Join MIPI

 RFFE is a two-wire interface that uses unterminated, single-ended CMOS I/Os for lower power.
 It can be used with a broad range of bus operating frequencies and features synchronous read capability, multi-main configuration, support for carrier aggregation and the use of multiple transceivers, dual-SIM designs and reserved registers that improve the efficiency of hardware and software development.

-The current release, version v3.1, clarifies the descriptions of a number of items, including: NRF, SCLKs, Bus Diameter, and Operational Modes.
-In addition, the MIPI-deprecated technical terms “master” and “slave” have been replaced throughout the document with “main” and “subordinate,” respectively.
+Version v3.1 clarified the descriptions of a number of items, including: NRF, SCLKs, Bus Diameter, and Operational Modes.
+In addition, the MIPI-deprecated technical terms “master” and “slave” were replaced throughout the document with “main” and “subordinate,” respectively.

 MIPI RFFE v3.0 was designed to deliver the tighter timing precision and reduced latencies needed to advance 5G rollout around the world.
 The specification streamlines and optimizes the interface to enable more rapid and dynamic configuration changes within and across RFFE subsystems and deliver the specific capabilities necessary for the Frequency Range 1 (FR1) of traditional sub-6 GHz cellular bands.